18 Endowed Chairs

 Farinaz Koushanfar

-Koushanfar's research has made foundational advances to the end-to-end design and optimization of secure computing systems, emphasizing on safe and automated intelligent systems, collaborative machine learning (ML), and cryptography-based secure/private computing.
+Koushanfar's research has made foundational advances to the end-to-end design and optimization of secure computing systems, emphasizing safe and automated intelligent systems, collaborative machine learning (ML), and cryptography-based secure/private computing.
 The standing challenge in such holistic secure co-optimization is simultaneous handling of the increasing scale/complexity of contemporary data, hardware, algorithm, and sophisticated robustness requirements.
 Koushanfar’s notable contributions include inventing logic-locking for traceable integrated circuits; pioneering deep learning watermarking for tracking distributed models; and developing advanced AI on encrypted data through algorithm-cryptography co-optimization.
 She also innovated the first provably (cryptographically) private federated learning system resilient to data poisoning and backdoor attacks.
 Koushanfar is co-director of the Center for Machine-Intelligence, Computing and Security.

 Department of Mechanical and Aerospace Engineering